cimanna/npm-resume/readme.md

     * Lastly you will also need to verify your email account.

 3. Once you've signed up, type in `npm init` to create a `package.json` file.
 The only two required fields are `name` and `version`
-    * The package name should be something like `yourname-resume` (You have to pick a name that hasn't been taken - you can search npm's site to see what's available)
+    * The package name should be something like `yourusername-resume` (so if your GitHub username is `expertcoder` then it should be `expertcoder-resume`).
     * Version should follow this format `x.x.x` (I recommend putting `1.0.0`).
     * For `test_command` and `entry_point` you can just hit enter.
     * For `license`, you can use `ISC`